aleshaleksey/fansys23/skills.md

 - **Threshold**: Stealth roll vs "observe" threshold.
 (Can be opposed roll out of combat).
 - **Limitations**:
   - An entity cannot stealth in plain sight when observed and must generally have at least "heavy concealment" to stealth.
   - An entity attempting to maintain stealth must move at half speed or suffer penalties.
-It loses stealth it it attempts to run or sprint.
+It loses stealth if it attempts to run or sprint.
   - An entity that has "stealthed" and makes a targeted attack or basic combat manoeuvre "breaks" stealth and reveals itself.
 - **Modifiers**: Most of the modifiers are on the observing side.
 However there are a couple:
   - Armour penalty (Dex rating) affects all Dex based skills, but is especially pertinent here.
   - Size modifier to "Evasion" also applies to stealth rolls (see "[Size rules](base-rules.md#size-rules)").
-  - Moving at full speed when trying to maintain gives forces a reroll of the stealth with disadvantage.
+  - Moving at full speed when trying to maintain stealth forces a reroll of the stealth with disadvantage.
 - **Special**:
   - An entity usually needs at least "heavy" concealment to use the stealth skill (otherwise the roll automatically fails).
+  - The "[fleet](abilities.md#fleet)" allows an entity to hide in light concealment.
-  - Anything that grants you the "invisible" status or observers the "blind" status allows one to stealth.
+  - Anything that grants you the "invisible" status or observers the "blind" status allows the 'observed' entity to stealth.
   - The use of "[deceive](#deceive)" to distract allows one to use stealth in plain sight or "light cover" at disadvantage.
 - **Take care**: No. This is essentially random.
 - **Try again**: Yes.
-In this case this is a "secondary action".
+Although it maybe too late by then.

 ___
 #### Tinker